 Termite mounds indicating direction North

-In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes belong to the genera macrotermes.
+In Southern Africa, fungus-growing termites, which build enclosed mounds without visible ventilation holes, belong to the genera macrotermes.
 These macrotermes mounds can be up to 6 meters high above ground.
-The tip nearly always leans slightly over and the termite mounds face towards North, which can be taken as a reliable direction pointer.
+The tip nearly always leans slightly over, and the termite mounds face North, which can be taken as a reliable direction pointer.

-Generally spoken, such mounds consist of the outwash pediment, a conical base, and the spire with the tip on top.
+Generally speaking, such mounds consist of an outwash pediment, a conical base, and a spire with a tip on top.

 Outwash pediment of termite mounds

-The base area of and around the mount is called outwash pediment.
-It is free of vegetation and just consists of hard-baked termite mound material.
-This material was eroded by rain, wind and sun from the base cone and spine.
-It is basically a mix of quartz grains, which are glued together by clay particles and termite saliva.
-Research has shown that each year about 1 cubic meter of mound material will be washed down.
+The base area of and around the mount is called the outwash pediment.
+It is free of vegetation and consists of hard-baked termite mound material.
+This material was eroded by rain, wind, and sun from the base cone and spine.
+It is a mix of quartz grains glued together by clay particles and termite saliva.
+Research has shown that about one cubic meter of mound material will be washed down each year.
 And the same volume will be built up by the termites again.

-Size of this base area depends on a variety of factors.
-But for us it is important, that it is also a reliable indicator of the direction East.
-Early morning, carnivores are often laying up in the east of the mount.
-They want to receive as much early sun as possible after a cooler night.
-And as the outwash pediment is free of vegetation and dry – which many of the carnivores prefer.
-The favorite laying-up areas of leopards, cheetahs, lions, but also mongooses, at such mounds is often very visible.
-It will be free of loose material and sometimes even appears shiny from long-time regular use.
+The size of this base area depends on a variety of factors.
+But for us, it is essential that it is also a reliable indicator of the direction East.
+Carnivores often lay up to the east of the mountain early in the morning.
+After a cooler night, they want to receive as much early sun as possible.
+The outwash pediment is free of vegetation and dry, which many carnivores prefer.
+The favorite laying-up areas of leopards, cheetahs, lions, and mongooses are often apparent at such mounds.
+It will be free of loose material and sometimes appear shiny from regular long-term use.
 And it is always located in the east of the mound.

 The conical base is the lower uprising part of the termite mound structure.
 Outside it is a hard-baked shell and inside a porous structure with a multitude of chambers and channels.
-The conical base is in many cases too step for laying up of mammals.
-In an active mound the conical base is just used as an elevated observation tower for men and beast.
-But when the termite colony dies out, the former active mound will be colonized by a variety of insects, arachnids, and reptiles.
-And humans have a special use of these conical bases of some inactive Macrotermes mounds.
+The conical base is, in many cases, to step for the laying up of mammals.
+The conical base is used as an elevated observation tower for men and beasts in an active mound.
+But when the termite colony dies, various insects, arachnids, and reptiles will colonize the former active mound.
+Humans have a particular use of these conical bases of some inactive Macrotermes mounds.
 They dig a hole into it and use this cavity as a baking oven.
+The excavated material can be used as a building material.
+This ‘Anthill’ soil is also used in Australia for concreting floors and similar applications.
+Eating the termites themselves was described in an article on this website.

 The spire of termite mounds

 The spire ends at the tip, which is our direction pointer.
-In southern hemisphere the sun rises in the east, moves over north, and settles in the west.
+In the southern hemisphere, the sun rises in the east, moves over the north, and settles in the west.
 The sun’s position is highest in the north.
-And therefore the termite mounds face in this direction.
+Therefore, the termite mounds face in this direction.

-There are at least four theories, why the termite mound tip is slightly leaning over to the north.
+There are at least four theories on why the termite mound tip slightly leans to the north.
 These theories are:

 Prevailing wind direction

-Latest research by Fagundes TM, Ordonez JC, Yaghoobian N. 2020 has shown here that wind does not influence overall over-ground mound shape but only internal mound structures and temperatures.
+The latest research by Fagundes TM, Ordonez JC, Yaghoobian N. 2020 shows here that wind does not influence overall over-ground mound shape but only internal mound structures and temperatures.

 Magnet field influences

-Influence of magnet fields is only confirmed for Amitermes meridionalis, commonly called compass termites.
-Those distribution is confined to the Northern Territory of Australia, specifically around Darwin.
-For Southern Africa such magnet field influence could not be proven.
+The influence of magnet fields is only confirmed for Amitermes meridionalis, commonly called compass termites.
+Their distribution is confined to the Northern Territory of Australia, specifically around Darwin.
+Such magnet field influence could not be proven for Southern Africa.

 Partial drying out of the spine

-This theory assumes that the heat from the sun is highest in NNW-NW direction.
-Therefore the chimneys within the spine dry out more on this northern side.
-And therefore the tip is leaning over in this direction.
-Noon is not the hottest time of the day, as the heat of incoming sunrays is still increasing.
-Only after around 3 pm the outgoing heat from the earth starts to get higher than the incoming heat is.
-An effect due to a lower sun position.
-The most heated part of the termite spine is therefore facing North-North-West (NNW) to North-West (NW) direction.
+This theory assumes that the heat from the sun is highest in the NNW-NW direction.
+Therefore, the chimneys within the spine dry out more on this northern side.
+Thus, the tip leans in this direction.
+Noon is not the hottest time of the day, as the heat of incoming sunrays still increases.
+Only after around 3 pm does the outgoing heat from the earth start to get higher than the incoming heat—an effect due to a lower sun position.
+Therefore, the most heated part of the termite spine is facing the North-North-West (NNW) to the North-West (NW) direction.

 Average zenith angle

-At a healthy termite mound, the erosion rate and new build-up rate is in equilibrium.
+At a healthy termite mound, the erosion and new build-up rates are in equilibrium.
 On the side illuminated by the sun, the metabolic rates of termites will be faster compared to the cooler side.
-And with a higher metabolic rate, also the working speed of termites increases.
+With a higher metabolic rate, the working speed of termites also increases.
 Therefore, the mound will grow with an increasing tilt.
 At least until temperatures and related soil transport rates are uniform over the whole surface.
-Weak point of this theory is that during summer solstice north of the Tropic of Capricorn, the sun moves a few degrees into the southern sky.
-Will termites also build the tip of the spine towards south during this occasion?
+The weak point of this theory is that during the summer solstice north of the Tropic of Capricorn, the sun moves a few degrees into the southern sky.
+Will termites also build the tip of the spine towards the south during this occasion?

 Summary of these theories

-Both theories, ‘Partial drying out of the spine’ and ‘Average zenith angle’, have got its followers.
-And it is not finally established which is the correct one or how to both theories interact.
+Both theories, ‘Partial drying out of the spine’ and ‘Average zenith angle’, have followers.
+It is not finally established which is the correct one or how both theories interact.
 Scientists will find the correct answer in time.
-What we know is the effect that in Southern Africa, tips of Macrotermes termite mounds will in the majority point towards North.
+What we know is that in Southern Africa, tips of Macrotermes termite mounds will, in the majority, point towards the North.

-- Macrotermes termite mounds have got a conical shape and generally only one tip
+• Macrotermes termite mounds have a conical shape and generally only one tip

-- This tip leans towards the direction North
+• This tip leans toward the direction of the North

-- Currently, there are two theories which try to explain the reason why this leaning happens
+• Currently, two theories explain why this leaning toward the North happens.